Frequently Asked Questions (FAQs): Scholarships

 - What does the first page of a federal tax return look like?

 Click here for an example of the first page of a federal tax return.
 This is the only page of the tax return that you are required to submit.

-- My parents live in a foreign country and don’t file U.S. taxes, OR, My parent(s) did not file a 2015 tax return.
-Am I eligible to apply?
+- My parents live in a foreign country and don’t file U.S. taxes / My parent(s) did not file a 2016 tax return.
+How can I document their tax status?

-No. We only need your and your parents’ federal tax return.
+No. We only need page 1 of your and your parents’ federal tax returns.
 The federal tax return is generally Form 1040, 1040A, 1040EZ, etc. Click here for an example of what you need to submit.

-If you are unsure of what documents you should submit, please contact the UFCD Financial Aid Coordinator via www.sfa.ufl.edu/help/⤷. *Note – Please ask questions EARLY in the process to ensure you receive a timely answer.
+Note: Please email your questions EARLY in the application cycle to ensure you receive a timely answer.
+It can take up to 3 business days to receive an answer.
 You are responsible for submitting correct documentation and meeting the application deadline.